 * Able to copy simple shapes.

-* Can be away from parents or primary care givers for 2-3 hourswithout being upset.
+Social-Emotional Development* Can be away from parents or primary care givers for 2-3 hourswithout being upset.
 (Irrelevant as I've never left him with anyone other than a primary caregiver.)

 * Takes care of toilet needs independently.

-* Is not afraid to go to school.
+Feels good about self.* Is not afraid to go to school.
 (Irrelevant.)

 * Cares for own belongings.